 Day Trips to Apo Island

 If island life isn’t for you, many resorts in Dumaguete (Flying Fish), Siquijor (Coco Grove) and Dauin (Bongo Bongo Divers) offer diving and snorkelling day trips to Apo Island.
-However be aware that these trips can be pretty costly.
+However, be aware that these trips can be pretty costly.
 As in, not-backpacker-friendly-costly.
-Besides, Apo Island is incredible.
+Besides, Apo Island and the diving around it is incredible.
 Commit to enjoying a few days there, and skip all that time on a boat in a single day.

 Organising the Boat to Apo Island